Ruby plugin

 A common means of including Ruby is to declare the ruby Ubuntu package, or any ruby-<gem_name> Ubuntu package, as a stage-package.

-If a special Ruby part named ruby-deps is defined, it creates a shared interpreter and shared gems that the other Ruby parts can use.
+If a special Ruby part named ruby-deps is defined, it creates a shared interpreter that the other Ruby parts can use.
 For a Ruby part to use these shared files, it must list ruby-deps in its after key.

 parts: